phac-nml/irida/doc/administrator/galaxy/pipelines/sistr/index.md

 SISTR Typing
 ============

-This workflow uses the software [SPAdes][] and [Prokka][] for assembly and annotation of genomes as well as a few tools for filtering of data and generating assembly statistics.
+This workflow uses the software [sistr_cmd][] for typing of Salmonella genomes which are first assembled using [SPAdes][].
 The specific Galaxy tools are listed in the table below.

 | Tool Name                 | Tool Revision | Toolshed Installable Revision | Toolshed             |
 |:-------------------------:|:-------------:|:-----------------------------:|:--------------------:|